Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Application

 \subsubsection{ARI}

-ARI\citep{hubert1985comparing} is a commonly used external evaluation metric in cluster analysis.
-The interval of ARI value is -1 to 1.
-Where -1 indicates complete disagreement between the clustering results, 0 indicates the clustering result is the same as random classification, and 1 indicates complete agreement between the clustering results and the true classification.
+ARI is a commonly used external evaluation metric in cluster analysis.
+The interval of ARI value range from -1 to 1 \citep{hubert1985comparing}.
+Where number -1 indicates complete disagreement between the clustering results, number 0 indicates the clustering result is classified randomly, and number 1 indicates complete agreement between the clustering results and the real classification.

 The formula for ARI is as follows: